How to Prepare for Your Move from NJ to a New Country

 As you begin preparing to leave, inform the appropriate people and organizations.

-If you are renting where you live, tell your landlord and make sure to follow the terms of your lease.
+If you rent, tell your landlord and follow your lease.
 Homeowners should contact lenders or HOA groups if necessary.
-Inform banks, insurers and government agencies of your move.
-Establish mail forwarding so you do not miss any important documents.
+Inform banks, insurers, and government agencies of your move.
+Please set up mail forwarding to ensure you receive all important documents.

-Call utility companies in New Jersey and schedule it where the utilities are read after you leave so that you do not have to pay for services past your departure.
+Call utility companies in New Jersey and schedule it so that the utilities are read after you leave so that you do not have to pay for services past your departure.

 Make sure your employer is aware that this is the reason, and don’t overlook filling out any forms you’ll need to move the work across.
-Last, inform friends and family members who may wish to contact you after your move of your new information.
+Last, inform friends and family members who may wish to contact you after you move your new information.

 Prepare for Cultural Adjustment

 Give yourself time to adjust.
 It’s all right to be overwhelmed during the first few weeks.
-It’s where being part of the local expat groups can come in handy.
-They can provide advice, support and insights drawn from personal experience.
+Participating in local expat groups can be beneficial during this period.
+They can provide advice, support, and insights drawn from personal experience.

 Make The Move You Always Wished For!

-With securing accommodation, updating your contacts and preparing for new culture, you will be ready to settle smoothly.
-Then you can look forward to a successful start in your new foreign home, if this support is given appropriately and professionally.
+With securing accommodation, updating your contacts, and preparing for a new culture, you will be ready to settle smoothly.
+Then you can look forward to a successful start in your new foreign home if this support is given appropriately and professionally.